theNewDynamic/oregonsadventurecoast.com/content/blog/2018-06-01-your-guide-to-the-arts-culture-on-the-coast.md

 <div style="text-align: center;">

 <p style="text-align: left;">The longest running music festival on the Oregon Coast is turning 40!
-The 40th Annual <a href="/blog/2018-04-12-oregon-coast-music-festival-is-turning-40/" target="_blank" rel="noopener noreferrer">Oregon Coast Music Festival</a> is happening Tuesday, July 24th through Saturday, July 28th, 2018.
+The 40th Annual Oregon Coast Music Festival is happening Tuesday, July 24th through Saturday, July 28th, 2018.
 The only festival of its kind in southwestern Oregon, OCMF has been listed on TravelMag.Com’s <a href="http://www.travelmag.com/articles/festivals-oregon-summer/" target="_blank" rel="noopener noreferrer">List of Best Festivals.</a> Visit the <a href="http://www.oregoncoastmusic.org/" target="_blank" rel="noopener noreferrer">official page</a> to see the latest lineup and show dates!</p>

 <h2 style="text-align: left;">Music on the Bay</h2>